antimof/UxPlay/README.txt

     The `nvh264dec` plugin (included in gstreamer1.0-plugins-bad since GStreamer-1.18.0) can be used for accelerated video decoding on the NVIDIA GPU after NVIDIA's CUDA driver `libcuda.so` is installed.
-For GStreamer-1.16.3 or earlier, use the older plugin `nvdec`, which must be [built by the
+For GStreamer-1.16.3 or earlier, the plugin is called `nvdec`, and must be [built by the
     user](https://github.com/FDH2/UxPlay/wiki/NVIDIA-nvdec-and-nvenc-plugins).

 -   **Video4Linux2 support for the Raspberry Pi Broadcom 2835 GPU**